Bettany HughesBack to client list »

 Dr. Bettany Hughes is an award-winning historian, author and broadcaster.
 She has devoted the last 25 years to the vibrant communication of the past.
 Her speciality is ancient and mediaeval history and culture.
 A Scholar at Oxford University she has taught at Oxford and Cambridge Universities and lectured at Cornell, Bristol, UCL, Maastricht, Utrecht and Manchester.
 She is a Tutor for Cambridge University’s Institute of Continuing Education and a Research Fellow of King’s College London.
 This year she joined the New College of the Humanities as Visiting Professor.

-In 2011 she was Chair of the Orange Prize for Fiction and was made an Honorary Fellow of the Historical Association and a Fellow of Cardiff University.
-In 2013 she was given an Honorary Doctorate by York University.
-In 2014 she was awarded the Distinguished Friend of Oxford Award and this year will be given the International Fem 21 Award for journalism.
+She has been awarded the Chair of the Orange Prize for Fiction and was made an Honorary Fellow of the Historical Association and a Fellow of Cardiff University.
+Other accolades include being awarded an Honorary Doctorate by York University, the Distinguished Friend of Oxford Award and the International Fem 21 Award for journalism.

 Bettany has long drawn attention to women’s position in society both past and present.
 She was named as one of the BBC’s 100 Global Woman, launched the UK’s Inspiring Women mentoring scheme and his written extensively on the subject for national and international publications.
 Bettany stands on the Women of the World Committee.
 As a commentator, she frequently contributes to national newspapers.
 Bettany is a judge for English Heritage Angel Awards, The Art Fund’s Museum of the Year Award and is a reader on the Queen’s Anniversary Prize.
 She regularly judges for the RTS and Grierson Awards.